arvidn/libtorrent/branches/RC_0_14/docs/manual.rst

 resumed.
 This is typically a good way of avoiding race conditions when setting configuration options on torrents before starting them.

+If you pass in resume data, the paused state of the torrent when the resume data was saved will override the paused state you pass in here.

 If ``auto_managed`` is true, this torrent will be queued, started and seeded automatically by libtorrent.
 When this is set, the torrent should also be started as paused.
 The default queue order is the order the torrents were added.
 They are all downloaded in that order.
 For more details, see queuing_.

+If you pass in resume data, the auto_managed state of the torrent when the resume data was saved will override the auto_managed state you pass in here.

 ``storage`` can be used to customize how the data is stored.
 The default storage will simply write the data to the files it belongs to, but it could be